How to Increase Your Online Loan Application Conversion:

-In 2018, 5.1B people will access the internet via a smart device and 52.2% of all web traffic will come from mobile.
+In 2021, over 5.1B people will access the internet via a smart device and 52.2% of all web traffic will come from mobile.
 If you're not making your website and online applications mobile friendly you are going to be missing out on a tremendous opportunity.
 The good news is that this is a more manageable endeavor than you might have realized.
-First: get on your website as if you were a potential customer and ask yourself a few questions:
+First: get on your website as if you were a potential customer and asked yourself a few questions:

 Are the buttons (especially the application submit button) and the form fields big enough?
 Your consumers shouldn't have to guess where to tap.

 How much typing is required?
 Minimize typing by using dropdowns, checkboxes, radio buttons, and auto-selected answers.
 Trust us; your customers will thank you.

 Are these questions clear and concise?
 While this is important regardless of device, it is especially important with mobile devices because they don't have as much screen real-estate as a desktop computer.
 You don't have the luxury of being able to use three lines to explain each question.
 Be clear and concise and don't leave anything up to interpretation.